griffithlab/pVACtools/README.md

                         test_data/`

  * Change/Add/Adjust the perl shebang line of each .pl and .sh script in the bin/ folder as needed
+ * Execute(run) pVAC-Seq pipeline by typing the following command and providing necessary inputs :

+ 	`./pVAC-Seq.pl`

 ##Pre-requisites